Lyme disease

 Why is it called “Lyme disease”?

 Lyme disease takes its name from the town of Lyme in Connecticut.
-In 1975, a major outbreak affected some 51 people, who developed numerous symptoms, including arthritic attacks, severe headaches, Bell’s palsy, chronic fatigue and many others.
-In 1981, scientist Dr. Willy Burdogfer discovered that the bacterium responsible for these outbreaks was a form of spirochaete transmitted by ticks.
-It was named in his honour (Borrelia Burdogferi).
+A major outbreak in 1975 affected nearly 51 people, who developed numerous symptoms: arthritis attacks, severe headaches, Bell’s palsy, chronic fatigue, and many others.
+In 1981, scientist Dr. Willy Burgdorfer discovered that the bacterium responsible for these symptoms was a form of tick-borne spirochaete.
+This bacterium was named in his honour: Borrelia burgdorferi.

 Tick with its head embedded in the skin, accompanied by redness around the area.